georgy7/toyfloat/README.md

-Base 3 in 2-bit exponent provides a higher density of values close to zero and a wider range, at the cost of reduced precision of values greater than 1/3.
+Base 3 in 2-bit exponent provides a higher density of values close to zero and a wider range, at the cost of reduced precision of values greater than one-third.

 ![Base 2 and base 3 exponent comparison](images/precision15x2_b2b3.png)